-\begin{cor} Let $F$ be a field and let $A$ be a subgroup of $F^*$.
-A sequence $S:(x,y)$ in $F$ does not have an $A$-weighted zero-sum subsequence if and only if $x,y\in F^*$ and $x,-y$ are in different cosets of $A$ in $F^*$. \end{cor}
+\begin{corollary} Let $F$ be a field and let $A$ be a subgroup of $F^*$.
+A sequence $S=(x,y)$ in $F$ does not have an $A$-weighted zero-sum subsequence if and only if $x,y\in F^*$ and $x,-y$ are in different cosets of $A$ in $F^*$. \end{corollary}